wangqianwen0418/DNN-Genealogy/README.md

 ```

 ## Contribution
-DNN Genealogy is extensible and will continue to be updated to reflect future advancements in DNNs.
+DNN Genealogy is extensible web-based application and will continue to be updated to reflect future advancements in DNNs.
 Your contributions are wellcomed!

 There are two ways to contribute.